gonztirado/balloons-theme/readme.txt

 By Moargh.de
 http://www.moargh.de

-Spanish translation by @gonz_tirado

 ___

 'Balloons' is a one-column layout with parallax-scrolling effect.
 It comes with a tiny color switcher and a three-column widgetized footer.
-It is responsive to your visitor�s screen size (computer / tablet / mobile phone) and a stylesheet for the WP-Pagenavi plugin is included; available in English and German.
+It is responsive to your visitor�s screen size (computer / tablet / mobile phone) and a stylesheet for the WP-Pagenavi plugin is included; available in English, German and Spanish.